 The gestion of hives has been entrusted to the beekeeper Valérie Doussin, member of Apiculteurs en Aquitaine, a group of beekeepers who advocate the values of expertise and territorial anchoring.
 Valérie Doussin is a real honey expert, she is also one of the rare producer of royal jelly in France.

-a golden honey balanced between the aroma of sweet chestnut and the delicacy of clover.
+A golden honey balanced between the aroma of sweet chestnut.
 Good for circulation, its healing properties, its abundance of oligoelements, it helps to sleep.